Clifton Geathers

-Clifton Geathers (born December 11, 1987) is an American former professional football defensive end in the National Football League (NFL) for the Miami Dolphins, Dallas Cowboys, Indianapolis Colts, Philadelphia Eagles, and Washington Redskins.
+Clifton Geathers (born December 11, 1987) is an American former professional football player who was a defensive end in the National Football League (NFL) for the Miami Dolphins, Dallas Cowboys, Indianapolis Colts, Philadelphia Eagles, and Washington Redskins.
 He was selected by the Cleveland Browns in the sixth round of the 2010 NFL draft.
-He played college football at the University of South Carolina.
+He played college football for the South Carolina Gamecocks.

 Early life

 Geathers attended Carvers Bay High School in Hemingway, South Carolina.
 He enrolled at Hargrave Military Academy as a senior.

 Although he originally intended to join the University of Georgia, he decommitted and accepted instead a football scholarship from the University of South Carolina.
 As a freshman, he was a backup defensive tackle, tallying 2 tackles in one game against South Carolina State University.
 He did not play in the season finale against Clemson University.

 As a sophomore, he appeared in 13 games (one start) and recorded 29 tackles (17 solo).
 His first career start came against the University of Alabama at Birmingham, where he had 5 tackles (one for loss) and one quarterback hurry.

 As a junior, he appeared in 12 games, posting 41 tackles (8.5 for loss), 3.5 sacks, 2 forced fumbles and one fumble recovery.
 He declared for the NFL draft before his senior season.
 He finished his college career with 36 games, 72 tackles (12 tackles for loss), 6 sacks, 2 forced fumbles and one fumble recovery.